 Before you roll out SAP Analytics Cloud to your users, it’s important to perform several administrative activities.

-This blog mainly focuses on tasks for administrators who set up SAP Analytics Cloud and presents all necessary tools to perform this setup.
+This blog post mainly focuses on tasks for administrators who set up SAP Analytics Cloud and presents all necessary tools to perform this setup.

 Before starting with SAP Analytics Cloud, you should first plan your initial activities.
 This is essential to make sure that your users later have a seamless user experience.
-The following questions will be discussed throughout this blog:
+The following questions will be discussed throughout this post:

 - How many users will work with the solution?